Seven Questions to Start Off the Year

-Happy new year every one!
+Happy new year!
 The beginning of a new year always holds such promise, hope, and significance for me.
 It marks the passage of time, which I tend to forget when I am busy going from day to day.
 The new year offers the opportunity to pause and reflect on what just happened in the past 365 days.
 And what a year it has been!
 I love the Seven Questions to End 2017 with Clarity and Start 2018 with Intention from my favorite podcast On Being with Krista Tippet.
 I love these questions because they are great prompts for journaling.
 Journaling can provide so many benefits, as outlined here and here, including improving our memory, improving our communication skills, healing our wounds, and boosting our self-confidence.
-In this blog post, I will take a moment to answer these seven questions for myself:
+In this blog post, I will answer these seven questions.

 1. What was one of the moments I was most proud of this year?
 What does that tell me about what I want to spend my energy/time/money on next year?

 I am most proud of starting my own private practice in 2017.
 I feel so energized about taking my years of training and experiences and channeling them into a business that aligns with my values as a person and a professional.
 I will be dedicating more energy, time and money into my private practice in 2018.
 I wake up every morning excited to go to work and do what I love.

 2. Who really enriched my life this year in a big way?
 Who is someone I am wanting to get to know better in the year ahead?

 I am so thankful for the amazing friends in my life.
 In particular, my good friend Anjuli has kept me grounded and uplifted through all of my struggles and transitions with her sense of humor, biting sarcasm, and realistic pessimism sprinkled with hope.
 In 2018, I am looking forward to getting to know better my friend Lauren, who completed postdoc with me and started a private practice in the Seattle area.
 Her entrepreneurial spirit inspires me.